Skip to content

 Architecture overview

-nsc is composed of five layers.
-The "brain" — schema parsing and the normalized command-model — knows nothing about Typer, Rich, or httpx.
+nsc is layered around a framework-free "brain".
+The brain — schema parsing and the normalized command-model — knows nothing about Typer, Rich, or httpx.
 The CLI layer consumes the brain; a future TUI could too without changing the brain.

 nsc/